According to the Economist magazine:

 In the 1980s, population was regarded as relatively unimportant to economic performance.
 American delegates told a UN conference in 1984 that “population growth is, in and of itself, neither good nor bad; it is a neutral phenomenon.”

 Those delegates were misinformed, because China’s government had already come to realize that that lower fertility improves living standards.
-Before the 1970s, the Chinese government held on to a common elite view in preindustrial societies that it would strengthen the nation if families had as many children as possible.
-That was partly because elites used to benefit more from higher population density as more unskilled labor helped raise land rents (and lower wages) and fill armies with more soldiers.
+Before the 1970s, the Chinese government believed in what had been the conventional wisdom of emperors for millennia; that it would strengthen the nation if families had as many children as possible.
+That was partly because preindustrial elites used to benefit from higher population density as more unskilled labor helped raise land rents (and lower wages) and fill armies with more soldiers.